Car jerks when slowing down — causes and fixes

 Over time, the throttle body wears out or gets dirty from carbon build-up.
 Once the throttle body is worn or dirty, it stops working in its usual manner.
 To solve the problem, you can either clean or replace the throttle body.

 A faulty throttle body can cause your car to jerk when accelerating and slowing down.
 A defective Throttle Position Sensor (TPS) could also make a car jerk while slowing down.
-Other signs of a faulty throttle body include rough idle, choppy acceleration, poor fuel economy, and poor engine performance.
+Other symptoms of a bad throttle position sensor include rough idle, choppy acceleration, poor fuel economy, and poor engine performance.

 The primary purpose of the clutch is to engage and disengage the rotating engine.
 However, car clutches are responsible for more functions.
 Apart from engaging the engine, a clutch also transfers torque from the engine to the drivetrain.